Information & Consent Form for the Wellbeing Course Screening

 - The course materials are delivered gradually over 8 weeks and take about 1 hour to review and then additional time (1-3 hours) to practice strategies taught in the course.

-- Clients are able to email or phone a therapist, who provides support and answers questions, once per week for 8 weeks; a longer time frame is sometimes offered with the research project (e.g., up to 12 weeks, follow-up sessions).
+- Clients are able to email or phone a therapist, who provides support and answers questions, for 8 weeks; a longer time frame is sometimes offered with the research project (e.g., up to 12 weeks, follow-up sessions).

 - All therapists have received training and supervision in ICBT and have a background in psychology or social work; therapists are registered or certified to practice in Saskatchewan or are graduate students under supervision of a registered/certified professional.
 All therapists use the Online Therapy Unit website to deliver services, although they may work from offices located in different parts of Saskatchewan.

-- All clients who take part in the Wellbeing Course are asked to complete questionnaires before treatment (~30 minutes), weekly during treatment (~5 minutes) and then at 8, 16, 24 weeks after treatment (20-30 minutes).
+- All clients who take part in the Wellbeing Course are asked to complete questionnaires before treatment (~30 minutes), weekly during treatment (~5 minutes), at post treatment and then at 12 weeks after finishing treatment (20-30 minutes).

 Purpose of the Wellbeing Course Research:

 - While we have learned a lot about the effectiveness of transdiagnostic ICBT since 2012, there is still more for us to learn about how to best deliver ICBT.
-At this time, the Online Therapy Unit is examining how treatment duration impacts outcomes of ICBT.
-More specifically, we are exploring the extent to which clients engage with the Wellbeing Course over time and the amount of therapist support individuals require to obtain the best outcomes.
-The research will be used to ultimately improve how we deliver ICBT.
+At this time, the Online Therapy Unit is examining how to improve the delivery of online therapy for depression and anxiety.

 Procedure/ Format of the Screening: